DevExpress-Examples/blazor-ai-chat-spell-checker/README.md

 ### Inference Parameters

 Inference parameters are runtime settings that control how a model generates an output.
-Unlike training parameters (weights), which are fixed after the model is built, inference parameters can change the model's creativity, length, or randomness without retraining.
+You can use them to change creativity, length, or randomness of a response without retraining the model.

 This example allows the user to control model [temperature](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.Temperature).
-This hyperparameter controls the randomness and creativity of a model's response by adjusting the probability distribution of the next word (token) the model chooses.

 ```razor
 <DxSpinEdit @bind-Value="@Temperature" MinValue="0" MaxValue="2" Increment="0.05f" />